Loading lesson…

 The big idea: Codex without your tools is a generic engineer.
 Codex with your tools is a teammate.

-What is the core idea behind "Codex With Custom Tools And MCP"?
+What is the main idea of "Codex With Custom Tools And MCP"?

-Which best describes the scope of "Codex With Custom Tools And MCP"?
+Which concept is most central to "Codex With Custom Tools And MCP"?